COURSE GOALS AND OBJECTIVES

 Curriculum: A lecture series is given throughout the clerkship covering each of the above topics, which the students are required to attend

 Test: Student case logs will be turned in at the end of the clerkship to the clerkship coordinator, indicating that they have either participated in the care of a patient in each category, or completed the relevant web-based case scenario.
+Students take a standardized multiple-choice examination (the NBME Surgery Subject Examination) at the conclusion of the clerkship.

 Curriculum: Students will attend a wound closure skills lab early in the clerkship, in which they will learn suturing and knot-tying techniques.
 Opportunities to further develop these techniques will be an integral part of their operating room experience.
 Additionally, wound management skills will be learned through activities on the wards and in clinic.

-Standard: Students are required to attend the wound closure lab, as well as to participate in cases in the OR.
+Benchmark: Students are required to attend the wound closure lab, as well as to participate in cases in the OR.

 Test: Assessment of technical skills is a component of the clinical grade for the clerkship.